privateRecsys/privaterecsys/README.md

 make run
 ```

-### The system allows you sign up, login and logout
+### The system allows you sign up, login and logout and builds a profile of your search queries.
 ![WEBscreenshot](Documentation/SearxLogin.png)

-### and builds a profile of your search queries.Everything you search is saved in the profile, and you can delete queries if you want to.
+Search queries are stored while you are logged in, and you can delete search queries from your account.
 ![WEBscreenshot](Documentation/SearxProfile.png)

-Search queries a